roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 Rapha launched a wry smile in astonished tones.

-"Huh?
+"Ha?
 I  wanted to kiss Yuuyami either, but now I don't think I should since we're in public."
 "I shall withdraw my previous statement.
 Let us toss the moderation into Recycling Box!"